awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 This method is for testing and feedback purposes only\.
 It is not intended for use with production deployments\.
 For production deployments, see [Enabling enhanced networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.

 **Important**
 Using DKMS voids the support agreement for your subscription\.
-Using kmod configurations is an acceptable alternative for running the latest available kernel modules\.
+It should not be used for production deployments\.

 **To enable enhanced networking with ENA on Ubuntu \(EBS\-backed instances\)**